Spiritual Care Staff

 Rev. Yuko Uesugi is the Director of the Spiritual Care Department.
 She is an ACPE Certified Educator and an ordained Elder of the United Methodist Church (UMC).
 She completed the ACPE internship and residency programs at UCLA Westwood and Santa Monica Hospital.
 She is a native of Japan, and came to the U.S. in 1996 in order to pursue her theological education.
 She holds her B.A. in Business Administration from Aoyama Gakuin University in Tokyo, Japan and M.Div.
 Degree from Fuller Theological Seminary in Pasadena, California.
 Rev. Uesugi has chaplaincy experience in cardiology, psychiatry, oncology, and general hospital ministry and management experience of the Spiritual Care Department at UCLA Medical Center, Santa Monica.

-Chaplain Blake Arnall is the Manager of Spiritual Care at UCLA Santa Monica Medical Center.
+Chaplain Blake Arnall is the Assistant Director of the Spiritual Care Department.
 He is an ACPE Certified Educator and a commissioned minister with the Religious Society of Friends (Quakers).
 He holds a BFA from Art Center College of Design and a Master of Divinity from the Pacific School of Religion in Berkeley, California.
 He is a member of the Association of Professional Chaplains (APC) and has been a Board Certified Chaplain since 2007.
 He completed his ACPE Certified Educator training at California Pacific Medical Center in San Francisco.
 He has experience providing chaplaincy care to oncology, transplant and psychiatric patients and their family members.
 He has served on Palliative Care Teams and Ethics Committees for over ten years.
 Prior to joining UCLA Health, he was the Manager of Pastoral Education at Methodist Hospital of Southern California in Arcadia, California.

 Staff Chaplains - Ronald Reagan UCLA Medical Center